Skin cancer symptoms

 Looking for signs of skin cancer

-Non melanoma skin cancers tend to develop most often on skin that's exposed to the sun.
+Non melanoma skin cancer tends to develop most often on skin exposed to the sun.

-To spot skin cancers early it helps to know how your skin normally looks.
+To spot skin cancer early it helps to know how your skin normally looks.
 That way, you'll notice any changes more easily.

 To look at areas you can’t see easily, you could try using a hand held mirror and reflect your skin onto another mirror.
 Or you could get your partner or a friend to look.
 This is very important if you're regularly outside in the sun for work or leisure.